suzalChouhan/XYZ-Store-Sales-Dashboard/README.md

 ## 🙌 Acknowledgements

-Dashboard designed and created by [Your Name].
+Dashboard designed and created by Suzal.
 For suggestions or improvements, feel free to open an issue or connect on GitHub.

 ---